itgrl-bex/imagebuild_wrapper/README.md

 ## License

-This content in this repository is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](LICENSE-CC-Attribution-ShareAlike4.0)
+This content in this repository is licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE)